Zorlin/magic-glass-secrets-legacy/README.md

 Usage
 -----
 * Run the following commands in order to create keys and link necessary variables.
-You should be standing in your projects folder (within which magic-glass and magic-glass-secrets exist), not inside the MG folders.
+You should be standing in your Projects folder (within which magic-glass and magic-glass-secrets exist), not inside the MG folders.

 ` ssh-keygen -f ./magic-glass-secrets/ssh/id_rsa`